Gobu105/Fergusson_College_website/README.md

 ## 🤖 Project Overview

-This project is designed to simplify the student admission process and general inquiry handling using an interactive chatbot built with **PHP and MySQL**.
+This project is designed to simplify the student admission process and general inquiry handling using an interactive chatbot built with **PHP and Python**.
 The website also showcases essential details about the **college, faculty, courses, infrastructure, and events**, providing an all-in-one information hub.

 ---